 He enjoys his life in the home and gets on well with all staff.

-Now you know a little bit about Joseph, his medical history, likes and dislikes and daily routine.
-You should be able to understand how you can recognise when a resident or client such as Joeseph is not 'themself'
+Now you know a little bit about Joe, his medical history, likes and dislikes and daily routine.
+You should be able to understand how you can recognise when a resident or client is not 'themself'